-The second part of the program begins in mid-September, with regular attendance at weekly classes.
-This year, the Adult Faith Program will take place on Wednesdays, 7:00 pm.
+The second part of the program begins in mid-September, with regular attendance at weekly classes on Monday evenings at 7:00 pm..
 The program will end on Holy Friday, with the Rite of Completion of the Catechumenate.

 The proper preparation of adults for Holy Baptism requires a commitment to regular weekly faith instruction over a period of eight months.

 The full initiation into the Catholic Church takes place through the celebration of three Holy Mysteries: Holy Baptism, Holy Chrismation (Anointing with Holy Chrism) and Holy Eucharist (Holy Communion).
 This takes place on Holy Saturday, during the Easter Vigil Service.
 New baptized adults are first to receive Holy Communion on Easter Sunday.
 There are also several follow-up sessions which take place after the Baptism.